Higher-order Linear Attention: Conclusion

 \section{Conclusion}

 We introduced Higher-order Linear Attention (\textbf{HLA}), a causal higher attention mechanism with exact streaming updates, a strictly causal masked formulation via extended summaries, and associative scans for parallel training that provably match serial recurrences.
 At second order, HLA maintains $O(d^2)$ state per head and computes each token in $O(d^2)$ time, with optional normalization and decay that preserve associativity.
-We further developed an asymmetric variant (\textsc{AHLA}) and a complete third-order masked algebra with streaming formulas and scan operators.
+We further developed an asymmetric variant (\textsc{AHLA}) and a complete third-order masked algebra with streaming formulas and an exact chunk-parallel scan based on augmented segment maps.